2023 Trophée des Champions

 The 2023 Trophée des Champions was the 28th edition of the French super cup.
 The match was contested by the 2022–23 Ligue 1 champions, Paris Saint-Germain, and the 2022–23 Coupe de France winners, Toulouse.

 Paris Saint-Germain won the match 2–0 for their record twelfth Trophée des Champions title.

 Host selection

 On 23 March 2023, the Ligue de Football Professionnel (LFP) decided that the match would take place at the Rajamangala Stadium in Bangkok, Thailand.
 The fixture was scheduled for 5 August 2023.
 However, on 5 June 2023, LFP president Vincent Labrune confirmed that the match would not take place in Thailand, reportedly due to Thai organizer Fresh Air Festival backing out.
 Labrune stated that this was "a bad for a good", as it allowed for the match to be moved to a "more favorable date, [in] the beginning of January".
 On 2 October 2023, it was reported that the match would take place on 3 January 2024 in either Saudi Arabia or Qatar.
 On 1 December 2023, the LFP instead confirmed that the match would take place at the Parc des Princes in Paris, France.
+This was the first Trophée des Champions held in Paris since 1969.